vackosar/vackosar.github.io/_posts/2021-10-25-manipulate-item-attributes-via-disentangled-representation.md

 ## Multi-Task Learning
 - [Multi-task learning may improve performance](https://ai.googleblog.com/2021/10/deciding-which-tasks-should-train.html)
 - Google NeurIPS 2021 paper on a method for grouping tasks
 - meta-learning
 - usually the tasks have to be related
 - inter-task affinity:
   - measure one task's gradient affects the other tasks loss
   - correlates overall model performance
-- in below outfit recommendation improved on disentangled

 ![inter-task affinity for multi-task learning task grouping](/images/disentangle-multi-task.png)